http://laws.justice.gc.ca/eng/regulations/C.R.C.,_c._945/ Enjoy tax free winnings if you're a gambler in Canada.

 No gambling related activity can be taxed because it is not a constant source of income and did not come from employment, property or other viable source.
 Gambling is also not considered a business and most Canadians do not make a living on their winnings.
 In the laws eyes, taxing this would not be fair or just.

-Canucks will not have to pay taxes on horse racing, sports betting, lotteries, online casinos and any other games of chance.
+No - Canadians do not have to pay taxes on gambling winnings from horse racing, sports betting, lotteries, online casinos and any other games of chance.
 However, if you earn interest on your winnings, you must legally declare that on a T5 form.
 This interest is taxable.
 Should you be caught not paying taxes on this, you could be fined.

 If you are a full time gambler, online or offline, and make a living from betting, you are required to file taxes.
 Professional poker players, blackjack players or any other professional gambler are viewed as operating their own freelance business.
 This is taxable in Canada.